aaron-ang/building-sustainability-analysis/README.md

 ## Hackwagon DS102 Project - Building Energy Efficiency Analysis and Green Mark Rating Prediction Overview
-* Sought to understand the relationship between a commercial building's characteristics and it's energy efficiency in Singapore
+* Sought to understand the relationship between a commercial building's characteristics and its energy efficiency in Singapore
 * Utilized Linear Regression and Decision Tree to predict Green Mark Rating
 * Plotted geographical locations of these buildings, coloured based on their Green Mark Rating, to visualize high and low energy intensity building zones